kaylh/old-RetroBat-obsolete/readme.md

 - [Download and extract the retrobat-buildtools (which contain NSIS, wget and strip).](https://www.dropbox.com/s/52nyaowovzyz6jd/retrobat-buildtools.zip?dl=1)
 - Clone this github then run build.bat to launch the RetroBat's installer build routine.

-The retrobat-buildtools need to be in the same folder than RetroBat files.

 ## RetroBat Team

 - Adrien Chalard "Kayl" - creator of the project, coder, testing